yusefmosiah/choir-collective/docs/Level_5_QuantumSemantics.md

 ## Emergent Properties

-The genius of Choir is that it follows quantum mechanics naturally:
+The genius of Choir is that it follows wave mechanics naturally:

 1. Simple rules create space for wave function evolution
 2. Energy levels quantize naturally through staking